setamies/setamies/README.md

 ### Hi there 👋

+If there's something my friends and family know me for, it's my tendency to get deeply obsessed about all kinds of topics, then bombard people with information about them.
+Five years ago, one blockchain and Web3 became some of these obsessions.
+I am particularly interested about decentralized finance, transaction systems, and blockchain solutions for authentication (medicine, for instance).

 <!--
 **setamies/setamies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.